Effective asset management property maintenance: Strategies for property managers

 Jake Belding | 7 min. read

-Property maintenance plays a pivotal role in asset management, protecting a property’s long-term profitability and keeping tenant satisfied and turnover low.
+Property maintenance plays a pivotal role in asset management, protecting a property’s long-term profitability and keeping tenants satisfied, especially when research shows over a third of occupied housing units needed at least one repair in a given year.
 However, maintenance is far from the only responsibility property managers face.
 They also have to balance budgets, manage multiple sites and tenants, and adhere to legal requirements.

 Asset Management Property Maintenance vs. General Property Management Maintenance

 Asset management property maintenance focuses on the long-term sustainability and value enhancement of properties.
 This approach involves strategic planning, preventative measures, and investment in high-quality materials and systems.
 For instance, property managers might implement energy-efficient upgrades or advanced security systems to boost property value and appeal.
-The aim is to maximize returns on investment by maintaining assets in top condition, thereby attracting and retaining tenants and ensuring a steady income stream.
+The aim is to maximize returns on investment by maintaining assets in top condition, thereby attracting and retaining tenants and ensuring a steady income stream, which is increasingly important as tenants show they are willing to seek early lease termination if landlords fail to meet sustainability goals.

 On the other hand, general property management maintenance typically handles day-to-day upkeep and immediate repairs.
 Tasks such as fixing leaky faucets, maintaining common areas, and addressing tenant complaints fall under this category.